Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: An overview of the KOH Bayesian approach

-In a Bayesian framework, we assume that $\boldsymbol\theta$ is random and hence characterized by a joint probability distribution that is available to us only through a set of randomly corrupted observations ${\bf y}_n := \{ y_i \}_{i=1}^n$; see e.g., \cite{Gelman_etal:04}.
-Positing a likelihood function, that represents the conditional distribution of the observed data given $\bt$, the conditional posterior distribution of $\bt$ is then given by Bayes' rule \cite{Bayes:1763},
+In a Bayesian framework, the parameters $\boldsymbol\theta$ are treated as random variables characterized by a joint probability distribution, known only through a set of observations ${\bf y}_n$ corrupted by noise (see, e.g., \cite{Gelman_etal:04}).
+By positing a likelihood function $\Pr({\bf y}_n | \bt)$, which represents the conditional distribution of the observed data given $\bt$ through the model ${\bf f}(\bt)$, and a prior distribution $\Pr(\bt)$ that reflects our belief about $\boldsymbol\theta$ before observing the data, we can determine the conditional posterior distribution of $\bt$ using Bayes' rule \cite{Bayes:1763}: